 History of the Nuclear Family

-Who Is Part of a Nuclear Family
+Who Is Part of a Nuclear Family?

 Each family type will have pros and cons.
-A family adapts according to its size and needs, and just because a family may be defined as nuclear does not mean there are no strong bonds with extended family members.
+A family adapts according to its size and needs, and just because a family may be defined as nuclear does not mean there aren't strong bonds with extended family members.
 The reverse is also true in that just because one may live with extended family does not guarantee stronger bonds with each other.

 Changing Definition of Nuclear Families